 The big secret that many dieters and nutrition experts have been learning is that most restrictive diets don't work over the long run.
 Being on a diet often makes people hungry, tired, cranky, frustrated, depressed, deprived, annoyed, and anxious.
 Additionally, a VLCD can impair the body's hunger and satiety signals, which might cause a person to eat too much at some point down the road, leading to weight gain instead of loss.

 So, what can you do to if you want to healthfully maintain a sleek figure?
 A well balanced diet and exercise are almost always good options for staying healthy, fit, and ensuring you have a healthy appetite that will provide you with all the nutrition you need to lead a full and active life.
 For a personalized eating plan to help meet healthy goals, a good source of assistance is a registered dietician.
 You can make an appointment with your health care provider to get a referral.
 Fear of fat, and consuming concerns about how we look, are common, and it might be helpful to talk through some of these concerns with a counselor.
 To learn more about healthy weight maintenance or loss, you can check out Choose My Plate from the CDC.
-Choose My Plate will give you personalized recommendations for menu planning, calorie intake, and physical activity levels.
+It will give you personalized recommendations for menu planning, calorie intake, and physical activity levels.

 You can also check out the related Go Ask Alice! questions to learn about ways to healthfully lose and keep off weight.
 Big props to you for educating yourself on your body and how it works.Alice!